This Indian Chicken Curry (Murgh Kari) is super quick and easy to make and very authentic tasting.

 - Cook in the pressure cooker around 10 minutes or depending on your instructions

 - Cook in the slow cooker from 8-10 hours.

-Notes: If you don’t have “Yogurt” feel free to use “Sour Cream” and skip the actually cream in the recipe.
+Notes: If you don’t have “Yogurt” feel free to use “Sour Cream” and skip the actual cream in the recipe.

-I am so thrilled you are reading one of my recipes, I appreciate every single one of you!
-If you made this recipe i’d love to hear how it turned out.
-You can post a review/picture below or via Instagram and let me know.
-And by doing so you will be automatically entered into our seasonal CONTEST to win one of our great prizes.
-Winner will be notified via email within a week after the contest closes.
+If you make this recipe, I would love to hear about it!
+You can leave a 5 star review in the comments below!
 Thank you very much for reading and until next time see ya in the kitchen.
 Don’t want to miss a recipe?
 Sign up for our NEWSLETTER delivered right to your inbox!